wavebeem/wavebeem.com/src/blog/2025/min-maxing-dinner/index.md

 dough rather than putting faith in numbers that don't reliably reproduce results across different climates and circumstances.

-## Tell me about your kitchen tips!
+## Tell Me About Your Kitchen Tips!

 I love cooking food, but it can get exhausting having to feed myself three times a day, seven days a week, 365 days a year.
 Send me your tips on how to make